davelindo/galleryofbabel/README.md

 **gobx** is a high-performance, native explorer and scorer for the [Gallery of Babel](https://www.echohive.ai/gallery-of-babel/).

-This repo is a small exploration into using **Metal Performance Shaders (MPSGraph)** for brute-force search over a deterministic noise field, based on the scoring ideas described in:
+This repo is a small exploration into using GPU proxies (MPSGraph and a fused Metal kernel) for brute-force search over a deterministic noise field, based on the scoring ideas described in:
 - https://www.echohive.ai/gallery-of-babel/how-it-works

 It features a dual-backend architecture:
 *   **CPU:** Reference implementation using Apple's **Accelerate** framework (vDSP/LinearAlgebra) for maximum precision.
-*   **MPS:** Massively parallel approximation using **Metal Performance Shaders** for high-throughput exploration on Apple Silicon GPUs.
+*   **GPU:** High-throughput approximation on Apple Silicon.
+The default Metal path uses a fused 2x2 pyramid kernel that keeps intermediate tiles in threadgroup memory (no full image writes), enabling up to ~20x speedups vs the older FFT/MPSGraph proxy on supported hardware.
+MPSGraph remains available as a fallback.

 ## Features